rpn1966/platotheory2026/_pages/practical-info.md

 Coventry station is served by 4 train companies (Avanti West Coast, CrossCountry, West Midlands, and London Northwestern), and is located on the West Coast Main Line (among others), linking London, Birmingham, Manchester, Liverpool, Lancaster, Edinburgh and Glasgow.
 Coventry station also connects to the Cross Country Route (linking Aberdeen, Newcastle, York, Leeds, Sheffield, Derby, Bristol, Exeter and Penzance) through an easy transfer at Birmingham New Street station.

 To get to campus, Coventry train station provides good bus (£2-£4, 15-30 min) and taxi/Uber (£10-15, 10-20 min) options.
 The buses to campus from Coventry Train Station are the [11](https://nxbus.co.uk/coventry/services-timetables/11-coventry-leamington-spa) and the [12X](https://nxbus.co.uk/coventry/services-timetables/12x-coventry-university-of-warwick), with the latter being a quicker option as it is a more direct route to the Warwick University Interchange.
-The [19](https://nxbus.co.uk/coventry/services-timetables/19-coventry-westwood-business-park) and [87](https://www.stagecoachbus.com/routes/midlands/87/solihull-coventry/xldo087.i) buses also pass around the campus, but do not stop at the main campus' University Interchange.
+The [87](https://www.stagecoachbus.com/routes/midlands/87/solihull-coventry/xldo087.i) bus also passes around the campus, but do not stop at the main campus' University Interchange.
 Live bus schedules are linked with the respective route.

 ### *Arriving by (long-distance) coach*